michaelmalick/phd-thesis/notes-discuss.md

 importance and cumulative effects of multiple potential pathways linking large-scale climatic processes and the dynamics of higher trophic level species.

-Second, this thesis provides evidence that the  effects of environmental forcing on higher-trophic-level species is non-stationary across space.
-In other words, the functional form or magnitude of the effect size of ecological relationships may be dependent on the spatial context.
-For example, chapters 1 and 2 indicated sharp differences in the effects of phytoplankton dynamics and ocean current patterns between the stocks that enter the ocean in the predominantly downwelling domain of the Northern Gulf of Alaska and stocks that enter the ocean in the more southern upwelling domain.
-Similar spatial non-stationarity has also been shown in the relationships between sea surface temperature and salmon productivity, where cooler sea surface temperatures tend to be associated with increased salmon productivity in southern areas and lower productivity in northern areas.

 # Main conclusions from chapters